andreburto/Wally/README.md

 *Why did you write your own framework?*

 During the investigative phase of last year's work I looked into using CodeIgniter or [Symfony](http://symfony.com).
 As I was searching around I ran into a story about someone who'd started using Symfony1 and was locked into using it after it was discontinued for Symfony2.
-Seeing as how the last LMS lasted a decade, I didn't want to risk getting locked into a codebase that might disappear out from under me.
+Seeing as how the last LMS lasted a decade, I didn't want to risk getting locked into a codebase whose community development might disappear out from under me.

-Building your own framework from scratch is likely the wrong path to take on a project.
+Building your own framework from scratch is likely the wrong path to take on most web projects.
 So far it's worked out for me.

 ### TODO ###

 1. Finish cleaning up and generalizing the code.
+(In progress)
-2. Finish dixing the *tables.php* and *make_templates* tools.
+2. Build a sample project that shows a working demo of Wally.
+(In progress)
-3. Build a sample project that shows a working demo of Wally.
+3. Write installation and setup tutorial for working demo.
-4. Write installation and setup tutorial for working demo.
+4. Make Unit tests for future expansion.
 5. Go back finish documenting the code where needed.